Member Of:

-Immigration Consequences of Domestic Violence Conviction in Los Angeles, CA
+Immigration Consequences of Domestic Violence Conviction in Los Angeles, Ca

 California is a melting pot of cultures, with many undocumented residents hailing from diverse corners of the globe.
 However, facing criminal charges, especially for offenses like domestic violence, can spell dire immigration repercussions for noncitizens.